vineetbansal/slurpy/CONTRIBUTING.md

 - Downloads OpenAPI specifications for different Slurm versions
 - Filters and processes the specs
 - Generates Python clients using openapi-generator-cli
-- Creates version-specific packages
+- Creates both **sync and async** variants for each version
-- Sets up clean import structures
+- Sets up clean import structures with proper `__init__.py` files
+- Handles cleanup and prevents file conflicts between sync/async generation

 ### Running the Generator